Fortinetics

 ← Frameworks · FEDERAL CLOUD

-FedRAMP Low, Moderate, and High — the realistic path to federal ATO.
+FedRAMP Low, Moderate, and High are now Classes B, C, and D. The realistic path to federal certification.

-FedRAMP authorization is the gate between a commercial cloud service and federal customers.
-The technical work is well-scoped; the program management is where most first-time CSPs lose six months.
-We run the package end-to-end — sponsor coordination, SSP authoring to assessor grade, 3PAO engagement, gap remediation, and the continuous-monitoring program that begins the day the ATO is issued.
+FedRAMP certification is the gate between a commercial cloud service and federal customers.
+The technical work is well-scoped; the program management is where most first-time providers lose six months.
+We run the package end-to-end — sponsor coordination, Certification Package authoring to assessor grade, 3PAO engagement, gap remediation, and the continuous-monitoring program that begins the day certification is issued.

 12–18 mo